leobessa/dynamo-autoscale/README.md

   - Small spikes over your threshold are tolerated but the exact amount of time they are tolerated for varies.

+# Configuration

+This library requires AWS keys that have access to both CloudWatch and DynamoDB, for retriving data and sending scaling requests.

+The project will look for a YAML file in the following locations on start up:

+  - ./aws.yml
+  - ENV['AWS_CONFIG']
+  - [project_root]/config/aws.yml

+If it doesn't find an AWS YAML config in any of those locations, the process prints an error and exits.

+A sample config can be found in the project root directory.

 # Usage

 TODO: Make the project usable.
 Roffle.